inbravo/java-to-scala/second-milestone/methods.md

 def print = { println(value) }
 ```

-* Declare a method which take a parameter and returns nothing but prints the passed 'Int' value
+* Declare a method which take a parameter and returns nothing but prints the passed `Int` value

 ```scala
 def printIt(value: Int) = println(value)